top of page

 8. If it's a large project, there may be a retention of monies for a 6 month dilapidation period after the work has been completed

 9. We sometimes act as the main contractor, we are paid by the client and then hold monies to disperse to the builder and sub-contractors.
 If the builder is acting as the main contractor this then makes them wholly responsible for any of the works on site.
-If the client pays the contractors directly, it is then the builder that is responsible for and guarantees the work.
+If the client pays the contractors directly, it is then the builder who is responsible for and guarantees the work.

 Project Management